 by Joe Mrava and Austin Ledzian, two students at Virginia Tech.

-Women Farmers of Appalachia is a photography and interview series whose purpose is to give an honest representation of the daily lives of Appalachian women in agriculture.
+Women Farmers of Appalachia is a photography series whose purpose is to honestly represent the lives of Appalachian women in agriculture.
 Through their narratives and our photographs, we weave history with the now to examine the present day female farmer, weathered in her ways, but abundant in her knowledge and stories.

-We raised $2,290 for the debut of the exhibition on July 29-August 12 at the Palisades Restaurant in Eggleston, VA.
-We decided to show first here, because this farm-to-table restaurant sources only locally grown and raised goods, and it is geographically relevant to the women we met.
-Once the photographs are printed we would like to show in other locations throughout Appalachia.
+We raised $2,290 for the debut of the exhibition on July 29-August 12 in 2017 at the gallery space above the Palisades Restaurant in Eggleston, VA.
+We decided to debut the project here because this farm-to-table restaurant sources locally grown foods, and it is geographically relevant to the women we met.
+To all of our supporters and friends, thank you for making this project possible!

 The exhibit comprised 25 photographs: 20 27”x34” prints and 5 54”x68” prints.